 Electric vehicles

 Charging infrastructure must keep pace with this rollout, as well as the electrical grid getting reinforcement infrastructure that it will need to the additional demand.
-We propose new annual targets for charging infrastructure in line with a 2030 ban on conventional vehicles, taking advantage in particular of rapid and ultra-rapid charging for long distance journeys.
 We also want to see further collaboration between the government, National Grid and Ofgem for the scale of funding and infrastructure required for a reinforced grid.

 Finally, battery electric or hydrogen fuel cell Heavy Ground Vehicles (or HGVs) should have a clear plan for future deployment in the coming years.
 This should include large scale trials of electric and fuel cell HGVs in selective fleets, as well as greater fiscal incentives for purchasing alternative HGVs.